-One More Point Before We Launch...
+A Vital Point Before We Launch...

 - My greatest goal here to empower you.

-To help you learn trust in your own powers of thinking and judging truth.

-- ...to see you learn to "Trust in the

-Force, Luke!"; the innate powers of

-clear thinking that Nature granted you.
+To help you learn trust in your own powers of thinking and judging truth,... - ...to see you learn to "Trust in the Force, Luke!" - To trust in the innate powers of thinking that Nature granted you.